-There are four main gymnastic disciplines that the clubs runs, as well as a fundamentals movement programme run for schools.
+There are five main gymnastic disciplines that the clubs runs.

 Aerobics is a sport based on the ability to perform continuously complex and high intensity movement patterns to music, which originate from traditional aerobic dance.
 The routine must demonstrate continuous movement, flexibility and strength and utilisation of the seven basic steps, with a high degree of well executed elements of difficulty.